ronprod/kikbot/README.md

 Then just run [main.py](https://github.com/StethoSaysHello/KikBotnet/blob/main/main.py).

 It will install all of the needed dependancies and modules for you.
+All updates to the botnet will be applied remotley, it's all automatic!

 # Usage